mikhaillav/gm0/source/docs/awards/award-types.rst

       In addition, Control Award software is more then just your autonomous mode programs.
 Driver assistance, feedback, and automation all are vital to the Control Award.

       Official Game Manual Description
-         The Control Award celebrates a Team that uses sensors and software to increase the Robot’s functionality in the field.
+         The Control Award celebrates a Team that uses sensors and software to increase the Robot's functionality in the field.
 This award is given to the Team that demonstrates innovative thinking to solve game challenges such as autonomous operation, improving mechanical systems with intelligent control, or using sensors to achieve better results.
 The control component should work consistently in the field.
 The Team’s engineering portfolio must contain a summary of the software, sensors, and mechanical control, but would likely not include copies of the code itself.

    Motivate Award
       The Motivate Award is one of the two outreach awards.
 It's for teams that work with their local and *FIRST* community.
 Unfortunately, the line between the :term:`Connect Award <Connect Award>` and Motivate Award can be vague, and most judges don't know how to differentiate which outreach falls under which award.